tdyer/html-angular-controllers/README.md

-## Angular Expressions, Directives and Filters
+## Angular Controllers, ViewModel and Modules.

-We are going to dive into Angular Controllers.
-Later we will see how views fit into the Angular architecture.
+We are going to dive into Angular Controllers, ViewModels and Modules.

 ## Objectives